ragaeeb/tafrigh-cli/README.md

 | `bun run lint` | Lints the project with Biome. |
 | `bun run format` | Formats sources with Biome. |

 The bundler configuration lives in `tsdown.config.ts` and is consumed directly by `tsdown`.
-Unit tests cover the exported utility functions and the CLI argument handling logic to guard regression-prone paths.
+Unit tests live beside their helpers as `src/**/*.test.ts` files so behaviour is verified right next to the implementation.

 ## Logging